Gli Invasori (1961)

 Region Region 2 (UK, Europe) - PAL

 Other regions?
-Available on DVD in the US as Erik the Conqueror, from ABUS - including English subtitles for the Italian audio, a slightly extended closing shot and an audio commentary from Tim Lucas.
+Available on DVD in the US as Erik the Conqueror, from Anchor Bay US - including English subtitles for the Italian audio, a slightly extended closing shot and an audio commentary from Tim Lucas.

 Cuts?
 Believed to be fully uncut.
 The print used is Italian language (although an intertitle card mid-way through the film is in English).